-- the communication with a higher-level PLC or robot control via I/O signals - triggering a solenoid valve to close the gun - triggering a proportional control valve or a servomotor in order to influence the electrode force - making sure that the different times are scheduled correctly (e.g. squeeze, current, hold time etc.) - controlling the power supply unit to produce a correct welding current - indicating either a correct or erroneous weld at the end of the welding program.
+- the communication with a higher-level PLC or robot control via I/O signals - triggering a proportional control valve or a servomotor in order to influence the electrode force

+- making sure that the different times are scheduled correctly (e.g. squeeze, current, hold time etc.) - controlling the power supply unit to produce a correct welding current - indicating either a correct or erroneous weld at the end of the welding program. - The possibility to activate the solenoid valve (in order to close the gun) does not exist for this type of timer.